asagi4/comfyui-prompt-control/doc/syntax.md

 # Basic prompt syntax

-This syntax is also available in outside scheduled prompts, where applicable.
+This syntax is also available in outside scheduled with the `PCTextEncode` node, where applicable.

-## LoRA loading

-The A111-style syntax `<lora:loraname:weight>` can be used to load LoRAs via the prompt.
-See LoRA scheduling above.

-## Combining prompts, A1111-style
+## Combining prompts

-### BREAK
-The keyword `BREAK` causes the prompt to be encoded in separate chunks, and the resulting tensors are then concatenated.
-This is equivalent to the `ConditioningConcat` node.

-An older implementation of this tokenized prompts in chunks instead, but it had bugs with non-CLIP text encoders.
-Use `OLDBREAK` to get the old behaviour.

-### AVG()

-`prompt1 AVG(weight) prompt2` encodes prompt1 and prompt2 separately, and then combines them using `ConditioningAverage`.
-The default for `weight` is `0.5`.

-`AVG` is processed before `BREAK` but after `AND`

-`p1 AVG() p2 AVG() p3` combines `p1` and `p2` first, then combines the result with `p3`.

 ### AND